 - Resets to resting state and can fire again

-This is the biological basis of the artificial neuron: weighted sum of inputs → nonlinear activation function → output.
+This is the biological basis of the artificial : weighted sum of inputs → nonlinear activation function → output.
 The biological version is more complex, but this abstraction captures the essential logic.

-A neuron operates in two modes simultaneously.
-The dendritic integration is analog: membrane potentials vary continuously, weighted inputs sum up, and there's a continuous relationship between input strength and membrane depolarization.
+A operates in two modes simultaneously.
+The dendritic integration is analog: potentials vary continuously, weighted inputs sum up, and there's a continuous relationship between input strength and depolarization.

 This analog-to-digital conversion at the axon hillock is what makes the signal robust over long distances — the digital spike doesn't degrade as it travels down the axon, unlike a graded analog potential that attenuates with distance.